n3dst4/browserify-spike/README.markdown

 `project` is a pretend browserified SPA.

 `external` is a pretend 3rd-party module which might have been installed from npm.
+There's a funcky .gitignore setup to allow us to put `external` in the `node_modules` folder and check it into git while leaving everything else to be installed by npm as normal.

 ## setup